State government

 An essential part of the work of an Ombudsman is dealing with complaints from members of the public who feel they have been treated unfairly or unreasonably by state government agencies.

 As well as resolving complaints whenever we can, we work with agencies to bring about improvements to their systems so that the same problems do not keep happening.
 We use information from complaints to identify and proactively investigate public interest issues.
-In this way we can benefit a large number of people, often those who are less likely to come forward and complain.
+In this way we can benefit a large number of people, including those who are less likely to come forward and complain.

 What you can complain about to us